-There was no such thing as an “ice dam steamer” 20 years ago, when some people – especially us! – started taking ice dams seriously.
+There was no such thing as an “ice dam steamer” 20 years ago, when some people (mostly us) started taking ice dams seriously.
 There wasn’t a market for steamers.
-These days you can buy one fully equipped online for just under $4,000.
+These days you can buy one online, and fully equipped, for just under $4,000.
 But proper steamers didn’t exist in that Stone Age of ice dam removal.

 So we had to ponder the most efficient, smartest way to get ice and snow off a roof – without damaging the roof.
 The answer we came up with was, of course, gentle steam.
-To get a machine that would allow us to do that, we had to retrofit a pressure into a steamer.
-Not an easy task, to say the least.
+To get a machine that would allow us to create gentle steam, we had to customize a pressure-washer/steamer-combo unit into an efficient steamer.
+Not an easy task.

 A machine that doesn’t blast liquid H2O anymore isn’t a pressure-washer.
 If you make the water cold enough, and turn the pressure up high enough, you’re Mister Freeze and have a cool ice-gun to use against Batman.
 Or, if you want to use your power for good, you go in the other direction and find a way to create enough heat and reduced pressure (and other proprietary alterations) and you’ve got yourself a completely customizable steam-gun.
 That’s exactly what we did.

-That simple point seems lost on Johnny-come-lately ice dam companies that haven’t removed ice dams for long enough to know that there’s more than one kind of steamer.
+Yet that simple point seems lost on Johnny-come-lately ice dam companies that haven’t removed ice dams for long enough to know that there’s more than one kind of steamer.
 They’ll claim that we or other companies “use pressure washers,” which we do not.
-We custom-built steamers that they probably couldn’t build, and almost certainly wouldn’t invest in even if they could.
+We custom-built steamers that they probably couldn’t build, and probably wouldn’t invest in even if they could.

-Fact 2: An ice dam steamer with a trigger IS safer than one without.
+Fact 2: An ice dam steamer with a trigger IS safer than one without a trigger.